swazau/UON_GPA/README.md

   <a href="https://makeapullrequest.com"><img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg" alt="PRs Welcome"></a>
 </p>

-# Transcript Analysis Dashboard

 A Python tool for visualising academic performance and calculating GPAs and WAMs from PDF transcripts (both official and unofficial), designed for the University of Newcastle grading system.

 ## Features

 ### Interactive Web Interface
-- 🚀 Upload and analyze your transcripts through a user-friendly Streamlit interface
+- 🚀 Upload and analyse your transcripts through a user-friendly Streamlit interface
-- 📊 View all visualizations in one place
+- 📊 View all visualisations in one place
 - 📄 Process UON transcripts directly from PDF files
 - 📱 Mobile-friendly design